Azure-Samples/streaming-at-scale/event-hubs-capture/README.md

 The script will create the followin resources on Azure:

 * **Azure Container Instances** to host [Locust](https://locust.io/) Load Test Clients: by default two Locust client will be created, generating a load of 1000 events/second
-* **Event Hubs** Namespace, Hub and Consumer Group: to ingest data incoming from test clientss
+* **Event Hubs** Namespace, Hub and Consumer Group: to ingest data incoming from test clients

 the script also tried to run a Docker container.
 Docker is therefore needed.